Privacy, cookies, and third party services

 - Who gets to see my email address?

-- If you submit a problem, we pass on your details, and details of the problem, to the council contact or contacts responsible for the area where you located the problem, or other relevant body (for example, in most of London we send reports via the central London Report-It service, who may also publish the public details of your report).
+- If you submit a problem, we pass on your details, and details of the problem, to the council contact or contacts responsible for the area where you located the problem, or other relevant body.
 Other than the council, who obviously get your email address, only people we authorise to view the FixMyStreet administration interface will be able to see your email address and they will never use it for anything other than to help administer FixMyStreet.
 Similarly with email addresses from updates.
 We will never give or sell your email address to anyone else, unless we are obliged to by law.
 Your name, given in the name field, will not be published anywhere unless you let us (if you give your name elsewhere, e.g. in the public details section, it will be publicly available).

 - Will you send nasty, brutish spam to my email address?